First Day Checklist

 - Even though temperatures are cool and you have a chair lift to transport you to the top of the mountain, you will need to drink lots of water.
 Make many stops at the drinking fountain.
 Some people even wear a hydration pack under their ski or snowboard jackets - whatever works for you, remain hydrated.

 - Earlier is better.
 Try to arrive at least one hour prior to a ski or snowboard lesson.
 You will need to be fitted with proper equipment, which may take a few minutes.
-If you're not an early riser, take the noon or 2 pm lesson.
+If you're not an early riser, take the 1 pm lesson.

 - Your beginner program includes a lesson, a beginner lift ticket, and ski or snowboard equipment (complete with boots and poles).
 Our rental team will outfit you with all your gear.
 Please purchase packages at our ticket booth then report to the Rental Shop.